2025, chamber, musical works, news

 Logos interactive website (map: Noëlle von Eugen; design, programming in Flash: Matt Lee; poetry: Rozalie Hirs; 2002) was the first interactive online website of a full length Dutch poetry book.
 Available online September 2003 – November 2012.
 Available for download now as a standalone digital application [Mac OsX].

-calendar, musical works
+calendar, ensemble, musical works